 When it comes to the motorist-cyclist relationship, remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.

-As winter fades away and spring blossoms across the Bluegrass State, more and more Kentuckians will be out enjoying the warmer weather via bicycle.
+As warmer temperatures hit the Bluegrass State, more and more Kentuckians will be out enjoying the weather via bicycle.
 Some may hop on a cruiser for a casual neighborhood pedal, while others might opt for a high-speed road ride to their favorite coffee shop.

 When it comes to the motorist-cyclist relationship, everyone needs to remember that it’s a two-way street!
 A mutual respect between drivers and bicyclists must exist for each type of traveler to arrive at their destination safely.
 Check out these tips and help make Kentucky’s roadways peaceful for both those behind the wheel and those behind the handle bars: